SenmiaoORZ/SenmiaoORZ/README.md

 I've submitted two papers to NIPS 2024.
 I hope the best of luck 🙏.

-I recently accepted an internship as an ML Research Scientist at Ann Arbor.
-However, I can't disclose my company name right now.
+I recently accepted an internship as an MLE at Maize-Lab Ann Arbor.